13 Signs That You May Be ‘Bugged’

 #8) The car appears broken into, but nothing was taken

-#9) Your car is taking longer to start or the battery seems weak
+#9) Your car is taking longer to start, or the battery seems weak

 Some tracking and eavesdropping devices are connected to the car battery, using the power source when the engine is off.
 While it may not completely drain the battery, it can cause the car to stutter a bit as the remaining power tries to start the engine.
 This is not as common now as devices have moved more towards using internal batteries, going into standby mode when movement or sound is not detected to conserve power.
 Some devices have battery standby times as long as 30 days or more.
-Using internal battery power also greatly simplifies the placement of the device.
+Using internal battery power also dramatically simplifies the placement of the device.

 #10) Electronics in the car are behaving erratically